Digvijay003/javascriptcalculator/README.md

 # About

-Javascript calculator made with vanilla javascript
+Javascript calculator using vanilla javascript

 [Click here to see Live](https://gregarious-caramel-4fc0ad.netlify.app/)